tomeshnet/toronto-community-network/operations/hardware-budgets/2021-02-15-airfiber-SN2-SN3.md

 _The sign-off should include at least one experienced member in the Network working group._

 Members of Network Planning, Design and Operations:
-- Member 1
+- Pedro-on-a-bike
-- Member 2
+- @ASoTNetworks

 Grant Administrators:
-- Administrator 1
+- @YurkoWashere
-- Administrator 2
+- @benhylau
-- Administrator 3
+- @TimTor
 - Administrator 4